msveshnikov/jira-clone-autocode/docs/product_backlog.md

 - ~~Implement backlog ordering functionality~~
 - ~~Fix task update functionality~~
 - ~~Implement persistent task status~~
+- ~~User authentication (basic implementation)~~

 ## Additional Notes

-- Consider implementing GraphQL for more efficient data fetching as the application grows
-- Explore using WebSockets for real-time collaborative features
+- Consider implementing WebSockets for real-time collaborative features
-- Plan for internationalization (i18n) to support multiple languages in the future
-- Investigate performance optimization techniques such as code splitting and lazy loading
-- Consider implementing a comprehensive automated testing strategy (unit, integration, and e2e tests)
+- Plan for a comprehensive automated testing strategy (unit, integration, and e2e tests)
+- Explore performance optimization techniques such as code splitting and lazy loading
+- Keep monitoring user feedback for potential new features or improvements

-This updated backlog reflects the current state of the project, prioritizing core features like user authentication and enhanced drag-and-drop functionality.
-It also includes new items such as search and filter capabilities and mobile responsiveness optimization.
-Some previously high-priority items have been marked as completed, and new features have been added based on the project's evolution and user needs.
+This updated backlog reflects the current state of the project, prioritizing the specific tasks mentioned in the TODO section of the README.
+It also includes optimization and security enhancements as medium priority items.
+Some previously high-priority items have been marked as completed, and new features have been added based on the project's evolution and immediate needs.